sbsdev/daisyproducer/INSTALL.rst

 - Python_ (tested with Python 2.5)
 - Django_
 - lxml_
+- pyPDF_ (used for large print volume size calculation)
 - `Daisy Pipeline`_ (use the Pipeline Core Packages)
 - XeTex_ (to generate Large Print from LaTeX)
 - texlive_ (should contain the extbook and titlesec class which is